Oak Garages

 TN12 9QJ

-Building your own home or adding an extension to the property is the ultimate way to get exactly what you want – although always within the building regulations.
-And while the idea might seem intimidating, there are many different degrees of self-build that allow you to take on as much of the project as suits your time and abilities.
+Building your own home or adding an extension is the ultimate way to create exactly what you want, within building regulations.
+And with many levels of self-build involvement available, you can choose the role that suits your skills, budget and available time.

 Book a free consultation with one of our experts and we'll arrange a phone call to discuss your project.